prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     The a, b parameters must be positive real numbers and value v must be a real value.
     The value v must lie on the interval [0, 1].

+.. function:: inverse_gamma_cdf(shape, scale, p) -> double

+    Compute the inverse of the Gamma cdf with given shape, scale parameters for the cumulative probability (p): P(N < n).
+The shape, scale parameters must be positive real values.
+    The probability p must lie on the interval [0, 1].

+.. function:: gamma_cdf(shape, scale, v) -> double

+    Compute the Gamma cdf with given shape, scale parameters:  P(N < v; shape, scale).
+    The shape, scale parameters must be positive real numbers and value v must be a real value.
+    The value v must lie on the interval [0, 1].

+.. function:: inverse_f_cdf(n_df, d_df, p) -> double

+    Compute the inverse of the F cdf with given numerator df, denominator df parameters for the cumulative probability (p): P(N < n).
+The numerator df, denominator df parameters must be positive real values.
+    The probability p must lie on the interval [0, 1].

+.. function:: f_cdf(n_df, d_df, v) -> double

+    Compute the F cdf with given numerator df, denominator df parameters:  P(N < v; n_df, d_df).
+    The numerator df, denominator df parameters must be positive real numbers and value v must be a real value.
+    The value v must lie on the interval [0, 1].

 .. function:: ln(x) -> double

     Returns the natural logarithm of ``x``.